MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 Crashes.generateTestCrash();
 ```

-This API can only be used in test/beta apps and won't do anything in production apps.
+This API can only be used in debug builds and won't do anything in release builds.

 ## 2. Get more information about a previous crash

-Mobile Center Crashes has two API that give you more information in case your app has crashed.
+Mobile Center Crashes has two APIs that give you more information in case your app has crashed.

-### 2.1 Did the app crash in last session?
+### 2.1 Did the app crash in the previous session?

 At any time after starting the SDK, you can check if the app crashed in the previous launch: